xiaxicheng1989/LondonRentPriceAnalysis/README.md

 To quantify the rent price movement, the derived quantities about the rent prices: the mean rent price and annual rent increment in percentage are used for analysis.
 As part of the data exploration and to understand the available data, I use pairwise correlation and multilinear regression to analyse the rent dependence on the venue categories in each borough.
 The figure below shows the distribution for mean rent price (orange) and percentage annual rent increments (blue).

 <img src="https://github.com/xiaxicheng1989/LondonRentPriceAnalysis/blob/master/Plots/rentCorr.jpg" width="80%">
 The mean rent price appears to be mainly driven by the number of restaurants, Hotels and grocery opportunities.
 Surprisingly, multi-dimensional linear regression suggests that the rent price is negative affected by the pub/bars and stores in the borough.
-On the other hand, the rental increments are only driven by the existing restaurants, in the absence of other categories of venues.

-Extrapolation on the rent prices are made for the next 3, 5 and 10 years.
+Extrapolation on the rent prices are also made for the next 3, 5 and 10 years.
 These are compared with the population density, supermarket density to deliver a selection of boroughs.
 This selection is then separately confirmed by the technique: K-mean clustering.

 ## 4. Final recommendation